 Waiting till it’s too late to ‘see’ the problem.

 Many of the eye diseases do not give off any symptoms and by the time you feel any discomfort, it would have progressed to an advanced stage thus potentially threatening your vision.
-As such it is important to undergo an annual eye exam to ascertain the healthiness of your eyes.
+As such it is important to get your eyes checked annually to ascertain the healthiness of your eyes.

 Besides helping the early detection of various eye diseases and vision problems, here are 3 potentially life-saving benefits of having regular eye tests.